dolivadolinsky/Recovery_dwarf_galaxy_M31/README.md

 The file "example.py" presents a small example on how to use the module.

 # Principle:
 The module first determines the fields in which the input dwarf galaxy would be located or if it is outside the PAndAS footprint.
-The parameters of the linear model described in Doliva-Dolinsky et al (2021), Mv_lim, α and σ are obtained for the field in which the galaxy is and for a distance of the galaxy equal to the one of M31.
-Then, the relations described in Doliva-Dolinsky et al (2022), are used in order to determine the values of Mv_lim and α at the galaxy’s distance.
+The parameters of the quadratic model described in Doliva-Dolinsky et al (2022), a, b and σ are obtained for the field in which the galaxy is and for a distance of the galaxy equal to the one of M31.
+Then, the relations described in Doliva-Dolinsky et al (2022), are used in order to determine the values of a and b at the galaxy’s distance.
 Once the detection efficiencies are obtained, an acceptance/rejection method is used to decide if the galaxy is detected or not.

 # Requirement:
 The module was tested with Python 3.8.3 and the associate math and random module.
 It is also using numpy 1.19.5 and scipy 1.5.0.